It’s time to meet another of the world’s smallest cats — a little cutie that’s only slightly bigger than Asia’s rusty-spotted cat.

 - Tail length: 8 to 10 inches

 - Coat: The background color of this dark-spotted cat is usually buff to grayish or reddish brown, with a lighter color on its spotted tummy.
 The adorably rounded face has fur markings unique to each individual, and the tail is banded.
-In some places, almost 30% of the southern subspecies population may be black (CSG; Freer), but the coat pattern is still visible in bright light:
+In some places, almost 30% of the southern subspecies population may melanistic (CSG; Freer), but the coat pattern is still visible in bright light:

 - Average litter size: 1 to 4 kittens

 - Range of environments: Guignas have been observed up to 8,200 feet in the western Andes.
 Such wee cats need dense vegetation for protection as well as for cover while hunting.
 That’s why guignas are always found in forests, typically the southern rainforest and Patagonia’s open beech woodlands for Leopardus guigna. guigna.
 Farther north, Leopardus guigna tigrillo uses the drier, more open matorral of Central Chile.

 - Prey base: Guignas are very difficult to study in the wild.
 At first, no one was even certain whether they hunted on the ground or in trees (they’re agile climbers).
 Thanks to camera traps, a consensus is building that guignas are indeed terrestrial predators and hunt either at night or during the day.
 When they’re not active, guignas have been seen resting in trees or in dense brush piles along streams and gullies.